Leads for Fencing Contractors and Companies

 Use these lead generation tips for fence contractors to fill your schedule full of fencing projects.

-Whenever I talk to a contractor, no matter what industry they are in, I have a set of questions I ask.
-With fence contractors, I ask “Do you know why people get a fence?”
+Whenever I talk to a contractor about lead generation, no matter what industry they are in, I have a set of questions I ask.
+With fence contractors, I ask, “Do you know why people get a fence?”

 After they answer, I find only 2 out of 5 get the answers right.
 For a fence contractor or a business that offers fencing as a service (think competition if you are a fence only contractor), your buyers buy fencing for 1 of 4 reasons.